savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 CoinJoin:
 * multiple users provide inputs
-* tradeoff: a small tx has a limited amount of indistinguishibility, while large tx has  (TODO savil. what is this?)
+* tradeoff: a small tx has a limited amount of indistinguishibility, while large tx has unlinkability.
 * JoinMarket: has participants (takers) who want to do a CoinJoin and makers who will help the takers by being inputs
-* found: default number of partic was 2, and later increased to 4.
+* found: default number of parties was 2, and later increased to 4.
 Most chose default.
   * certain text combinatorial attacks become feasible.
   * values of inputs and outputs allow attacker to identify the roles (maker versus taker).
 Usually taker is losing value and has higher-value inputs/outputs.
   * possible for 67% of all txs, and may allow for tracing through cascades

 Payment with BTC ("when cookies meets the blockchain" by Goldfeder et al):
-* e-commerce sites have this flow: product -> cart _> checkout -> payment processor -> receipt
+* e-commerce sites have this flow: product -> cart -> checkout -> payment processor -> receipt
 * every step can leak info to third-parties (e.g. google ads tracking)
 * timing and values allow to later determine corresponding transactions made.
 * can use this correlation to uncover CoinJoin inputs via "intersection attacks"

 5 principles for designers:
   1. Be cautious about privacy claims:
-    * based on protocol design may overestimate privacy.
-Depends on usage patterns, and external environment. validity can only be evaluated empirically.
+     * claims purely based on protocol design may overestimate privacy.
+     * Depends on usage patterns, and external environment.
+     * validity can only be evaluated empirically.

   2. invite and incentivize researchers to perform independent measurement studies
      * example1: zcash foundation, and monero funds protocol research

   3. respect power of defaults:
      * "anonymity loves company"
      * user's anonymity depends on behavior and choices of others insystem

   4. allow parameters to change
-    * revisit from time-to-time and llow to change based on empirical evaluations
+     * revisit from time-to-time and allow to change based on empirical evaluations

   5. articulate trade-offs
-    * these are inevitable, vis a vis perf and usability
+     * these are inevitable, vis-a-vis perf and usability
      * detectability versus unlinkability

 q.
 LN privacy implications, and improvements
 - tradeoffs can be there. depends on if network is centralized or decentralized.

 q.
 2 years back people were using miner-fees to do CoinJoin obfuscation.
-Thoughts? they would launder money through the fees.- some txs have really high fees, so this could be that scenario.
+Thoughts? they would launder money through the fees.
+- some txs have really high fees, so this could be that scenario.
 Don't have concrete insights into that.

-q. analysis not including Exchanges. is there a formal way to include the influence the exchanges?
+q. analysis not including Exchanges. is there a formal way to include the influence of the exchanges?
 - exchanges are responsible for a large number of txs, and if they can add privacy techniques that is great, but they may have regulatory limitations

 q. implications of designs like MimbleWimble?